bisaacson100/learning/docs/CommunicationFoundations.md

 ## 4. Listening
 - Use reaffirming non-verbals
 - Pay attention to facial expressions and body language.
-- Be intentional about listening and listen on many level.
+- Be intentional about listening and listen on many levels.
 - Listen with your heart with empathy.

 # Communication for Common Situations